AndyA/jsonpath-faster/README.md

 nest.string.visitor("$..books[*].authors[(@.length - 1)].name", (value, path) => console.log(`${path}: ${value}`));
 ```

-If you don't need the value of the path provide a function that accepts only a
+If you don't need the path provide a function that accepts only a
 single value argument; the generated code is slightly faster if it doesn't
 have to track the path as it traverses the object.